Using your voice for audio books and talking newspapers

 Storytelling for Business and Pleasure; Narration Skills; Voiceovers

 full sequence of voice and speech classes at City Lit (click here) as you consider which area you would like to study next.

-Richard is a voice coach and actor, and has been teaching voice and speech for over a decade, joining the City Lit teaching staff in 2014.
+Richard is a voice coach and actor.
+He has been teaching voice and speech for over a decade, and joined the City Lit teaching staff in 2014.
 He specialises in elocution, accents and dialects for performance, and is an expert public speaking coach.
-Richard holds a PGCE in lifelong learning, as well as a certificate in English language teaching to adults (CELTA).
-He also currently lectures in voice and speech for Musical Theatre at Trinity Laban Conservatoire of Music and Dance in Greenwich.
-Richard also runs veryvocab.co.uk, a voice and speech training service.
+Richard holds a PGCE in Lifelong Learning, as well as a Certificate in English Language Teaching to Adults (CELTA).
+He also lectures in voice and speech for Musical Theatre at Trinity Laban Conservatoire of Music and Dance in Greenwich.
+Richard also has a long list of private voice clients.
 His students have included actors from across the world, dancers, waiters, teachers, a paediatrician, TV presenters, sales directors, nurses, researchers, kickboxers from Ukraine, comedians, a Spanish au pair and three Scottish magicians, to name just a few.
 As a voiceover artist, he has worked in commercials for radio and TV, alternative formats such as audio bills for the hard of sight, and even a stint as a radio disc jockey in Zambia!
-He has also voiced a number of audiobooks for children and adults, including The Wolves of Rome by VM Manfredi (Macmillan) and The Spider and the Fly (4Dio).
+He has voiced a number of audiobooks for children and adults, including The Wolves of Rome by VM Manfredi (Macmillan) and The Spider and the Fly (4Dio).